BritishGeekGuy/GetMyApp-CLI/README.md

-# WinPac-CLI
+# WinPac Website
-Command Line Package Manager for Windows (Similar to WinGet)
+Website for WinPac